3 DIY Ways to Test Your Garden Soil

 Silty soil can be amended by adding organic matter such as compost and mulch.
 To do this, add an inch of compost to your beds and turn your soil before planting.
-When it’s time to put your garden to bed in the Fall, cover with 2”-3” of mulch that can decompose throughout the Winter.
+When it’s time to put your garden to bed in the Fall, cover it with 2”-3” of mulch that can decompose throughout the Winter.
 Repeat this process each year until your soil has improved.

 To amend sandy soil you will need a generous amount of compost before planting.
 And, once your plants are in the ground you will need to mulch around them to help retain moisture.
 You will also need a more rigorous watering schedule to ensure proper nutrient and moisture levels.
-When it’s time to put your garden to bed in the Fall, cover with 2”-3” of mulch that can decompose throughout the Winter.
+When it’s time to put your garden to bed in the Fall, cover it with 2”-3” of mulch that can decompose throughout the Winter.
 Repeat this process each year until your soil has improved.

 Clay soil is the opposite of sand and will take plenty of organic matter added over time to fully correct.
 In the Spring, add in compost, composted leaves, gypsum, and pine bark to help increase drainage over time.
 Just like with the other two soil types, mulch before Winter sets in.
 You can use the USDA Soil Diagram to help you determine your soil type:

 DIY Soil pH Test 2 Ways

 While you can use an inexpensive PH test kit from your local hardware store to test your soil, there are also a few DIY ways to get it done.

 2 Mason jars or similar glass jars with straight walls

 1 Cup of cleaned soil (perhaps what’s leftover from your other tests above)